AhmadElHalabi10/Ahmad-El-Halabi/README.md

   - NextJS
   - Scratch (I teach kids up to 8 years how to use Scratch, a block-based programming language)

+## 📫 How to Reach Me:
+  - LinkedIn: linkedin.com/in/ahmad-elhalabi
+  - Email: ahmdd.el.halabi.4@gmail.com

 Feel free to explore my repositories and connect with me!